SSShogunn/SpiceSafari/README.md

     - Create a MongoDB database and obtain the connection string.
     - Update the MongoDB connection string in `server/config.js`.

-4. Start the application:
+4. Start the server:

     ```bash
     npm start
     ```

+5. Open a new terminal window, navigate to the client folder, and install client dependencies:

+    ```bash
+    cd ../client
+    npm install
+    ```

+6. Start the client application:

+    ```bash
+    npm start
+    ```

-5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to view the app.
+7. Open your browser and visit [http://localhost:3000](http://localhost:3000) to view the app.

 ## Usage